 I’ve pretty much accepted that I’m going to turn into even more of an introvert than usual in May — because for some reason, the publishing houses decided to make this the month of glorious book releases.
 Big names in the YA world such as Sarah Dessen, Jenny Han, Sarah J. Maas, and Kiera Cass are all coming out with books that you absolutely need to get in your hands.

-It was pretty difficult to narrow the list down to these 9 books and I could easily add more but I didn’t want to hurt your wallets too much.
+It was pretty difficult to narrow the list down to these nine books, and I could easily have added more — but I didn’t want to hurt your wallets too much.

 1. A Court of Thorns and Roses by Sarah J. Maas

 What it’s about: One of my favorite fantasy authors in the YA world is Sarah J. Maas — I’m a massive fan of her Throne of Glass series, so you can imagine my excitement when I heard she was releasing a new series based on Beauty and the Beast.
 A Court of Thrones and Roses is not your average Beauty and the Beast retelling; Feyre, who is the Belle character in this book, is kick-ass and fierce.
 When she’s captured by the Beast character, Tamlin, she soon realizes the truth about the darkness that is taking over their worlds.
 Oh, and if the dark fantasy isn’t enough to tempt you, I should mention that there’s quite a steamy romance …